 The first thing is get acquainted with the Y-bed dimensions (scroll down to the Y-bed section).

 - The slots are 20 mm (0.787") apart and 5 mm (0.197") wide.

 - You need to use M5 bolts and low-profile M5 nuts.

 If you’re planning to mill something that you’ve already modeled in a CAD program, it’s pretty simple to add holes around your model.
-For extra precision and alignment, you can download the .step file of the y-bed and import that into your CAD program.
+For extra precision and alignment, download the STEP file of the Y-bed and import that into your CAD program.
 Then generate toolpaths for the bolt holes, and you’re ready to go.

-If you’re planning to mill something that isn’t modeled in CAD, such as an .svg file, you’ll need to make an additional .svg file for the bolt holes.
+If you’re planning to mill something that isn’t modeled in CAD, such as an SVG file, you’ll need to make an additional SVG file for the bolt holes.
 Depending on the size of your material, make between two and four 5 mm solid circles that are 20 mm, 40 mm, or 60 mm apart vertically.
-Here’s an .svg file for 5"x4" material, which you can right-click to download and use yourself.
+Here’s an SVG file for 5"x4" material, which you can right-click to download and use.

-If you’re using Fusion 360, you can use this handy .f3d file and customize it to your liking.
+If you’re using Fusion 360, use this handy F3D file and customize it to your liking.
 It has fancy counterbore toolpaths already generated, so your bolts will be flush with the surface.
-If you’re not using Fusion 360, here’s a .step file without the toolpaths.
+If you’re not using Fusion 360, here’s a STEP file without the toolpaths.

 - Remove the spoilboard from the machine.